MatthieuMv/openZia/MODULE.md

 		// Do your disconnection stuff
 	}

-	virtual bool onMessageAvaible(oZ::Context &context) {
+	virtual MessageState onMessageAvaible(oZ::Context &context) {
-		// Fill 'context.getPacket().getByteArray()' by reading is socket return true; // Returns true to tell pipeline that you filled the context }
+		// Fill 'context.getPacket().getByteArray()' by reading is socket return MessageState::Done; // Returns Ready to tell pipeline that you filled the context }
 	// ...
 };